brieyla1/Kochi.nosync/README.md

   - pfp generator
   -

+### docker-compose

+using dockercompose is the easiest way to get started.

+make sure you have docker running, then run

+* Step 1:  `docker-compose --file docker-compose.dev.yml up --build`
+* Step 2: Success

+you can now edit both the `frontend & backend`, everything will update automatically. the docker container also launched a `mongo database`

 ### manage.py

 the manage.py file is the main entry point for the project. it has yet to be improved but it works this way: